Duckietown-Chile/documentation/README.md

-# Duckietown Engineering Chile Documentation drafts
+#Documentation drafts

-Here we pin some important stuff that should be better organized and presented later
+Draft version of important documents to be used later

 [Raspberry Pi 3 configuration](Raspberry_Pi_3_installation.md)